OpenFreeEnergy/openfe/docs/guide/execution/task_based_execution.rst

 .. _userguide_task_based_execution:

+.. module:: openfe
+    :noindex:

 Task-based Execution
 ====================

 In contrast to :ref:`quickrun execution <userguide_quickrun>`, task-based execution does not require that you explicitly define the ``Transformation`` to be executed.

-Instead, an ``AlchemicalNetwork`` is used to create a series of tasks corresponding to each transformation, with each task representing a single :ref:`ProtocolUnit` to be executed.
+Instead, an :class:`AlchemicalNetwork` is used to create a series of tasks corresponding to each transformation, with each task representing a single :class:`ProtocolUnit` to be executed.

 .. point to developer docs here at some point for more detail? or add a diagram?